-luel terminals are beehives of activity - large plots of land crisscrossed by tank trucks and trailers that queue up at loading racks situated among towering aboveground storage tanks (ASTs).
-In the course of a year, thousands of trucks will load and unload millions of gallons of varying types of fuel (several grades of gasoline, diesel, biofuels, jet fuel, etc.) to customers in the surrounding market.
+FUEL TERMINALS ARE beehives of activity - large plots of land criss-crossed by tank trucks and trailers that queue up at loading racks among towering aboveground storage tanks (ASTs).
+In the course of a year, thousands of trucks will load and unload millions of gallons of varying types of fuel (several grades of gasoline, diesel, biofuels, jet fuel, etc) for customers in the surrounding market.

 This delicate ballet of give and take requires strict tracking of the types and volumes of fuels that are arriving and departing.
-This means that any mixup in the type of fuel that finds its way into specific ASTs or fueldelivery trailers cannot be tolerated, lest the recipient of the fuel delivery have cause for concern.
+This means that any mixup in the type of fuel that finds its way into specific ASTs or fuel-delivery trailers cannot be tolerated, lest the recipient of the fuel delivery has cause for concern.

-Unfortunately, people play a leading role in ensuring that the right fuel finds its way into the right delivery truck in the most time-sensitive way, but human error is always lurking.
+Unfortunately, people play a leading role in ensuring that the right fuel finds its way into the right delivery truck in the most timesensitive way, and, as we all know, human error is always lurking.
 People are susceptible to committing errors that can leave the integrity of the fuel-supply process in doubt.
 In fact, the average fuel trailer will be involved in more than 3,600 fuel deliveries per year, creating plenty of opportunities for any number of fuel-delivery issues to arise.
-With the average trailer having four fuel compartments, there are at least 14,400 annual opportunities per trailer for a fuel-delivery failure mode to occur.
+With the average trailer having four fuel compartments, there are at least 14,400 annual opportunities per trailer for a failure to occur.